Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 Additionally, California law requires employers to disclose certain information after they run a background check.
 Employers who want to remain compliant must familiarize themselves with these regulations and how to abide by them.

-How Far Back do Employment Background Checks go in California?
+How Far Back Do Employment Background Checks Go in California?

-Full pardons, expungements and arrests that did not lead to a conviction, meanwhile, cannot be reported at all.
+Full pardons, expungements, and arrests that did not lead to a conviction, meanwhile, cannot be reported at all.

 According to California law (Article 2 of Civil Code 1427-3237), employers must save all employment background checks for a minimum of two years.
 The code states: